April 23, 2020

 Kenyon College is committed to providing its students, faculty, and staff a community and place of study and work which is free of sexual harassment and all forms of sexual intimidation and exploitation.

-Definitions of Prohibited Conduct and Prohibited Relationships as well as reporting, investigation, and resolution procedures are provided by the College’s uniform Title IX and Intimate Partner Violence Policy.
+Definitions of Prohibited Conduct and Prohibited Relationships as well as reporting, investigation, and resolution procedures are provided by the College’s uniform Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII.